 My grandparents lived a few building away from us in the same apartment complex on the Lower East Side.
-I avoided going there sometimes because my grandma always made me do all her dishes EVERY TIME I went to her house.
+I avoided going there sometimes because my halmuhnee always made me do all her dishes EVERY TIME I went to her house.
 There were always a ton of dishes at my grandma’s house because there were always a ton of family, either living there or visiting there, and there was always food being served constantly.
-So when I was at my grandma’s after school or on a Saturday afternoon, I was constantly called to the kitchen by my grandma to wash dishes.
-She grew up in a time where it was vital for little girls to be taught to keep house and run a kitchen.
-The younger the better, she’d said like many other old Koreans would say.
+So when I was at my grandparents’ after school, or on a Saturday afternoon, I was constantly called to the kitchen by my halmuhnee to wash dishes.
+She’d grown up in a time where it was vital for little girls to be taught to keep house and run a kitchen.
+The younger the better, she’d said, like many other old Koreans would say.

 Skype with your Alzheimer’s grandma is heartwarming and heartbreaking.

 I just heave a deep sigh and say nothing.
 There’s no reason to anger her further when it’s not her fault.
 She’s sick.
 My gut wrenches for her.
-I appease her by taking the spoon or chalk from Noah’s left hand and placing it in his left hand, and it calms my grandma to see that on her screen.
+I appease her by taking the spoon or chalk from Noah’s left hand and placing it in his right hand, and it calms halmuhnee to see that on her screen.
 She then returns to praising her great-granchild and forgetting how she’d snapped at me just a second before.

-In the meanwhile I’ll keep blogging my stresses about Alzheimer’s out…
+In the meanwhile I’ll keep blogging out my stresses about Alzheimer’s…

 I imagine as a grandparent you always wonder who your grandchild favors more or most among all the grandparents.
 I only had one grandfather because my dad’s father died long before I was born.
-My mother’s father was a steady stream of peace like a ricer, and he passed away a huge hole took his place in the family.
+My haraboji, my mother’s father, was that steady stream of peace like a river, and when he passed away a huge hole took his place in the family.
 That hole is palpable still, now 3 years later.

-Both my grandmothers had fucked up shit happen to them before the Korean War and after, except one grew up rich and one grew up poor.
-I love and respect both my grandmothers in my heart, but in my soul rests my halmuhnee in Seoul.
+Both my grandmothers had really bad shit happen to them before the Korean War started and long after it ended, except one grew up rich and one grew up poor.
+I love and respect both my grandmothers in my heart, but in my soul rests my cheen halmuhnee in Seoul.
 May she rest in peace and never feel poor again.